cmexdev/downloadmanager/README.md

 Sort your downloads within seconds.

-## What does it sort by?

-As of right now, it only sorts by file types.
-Eventually, you will be able to sort by certain strings.

-Here is a list of the current sort filters.

-- File types

 ## How do I sort my files?

 Pretty simple: just click the 'Sort files' button on the main screen.

-**Future update**: the button brings up a popup window that allows users to choose the type of sorting.

 ## `settings.json` syntax.

-- `downloadsFolder`: specifies what folder is your download folder
+- `downloadsFolder` (required): specifies what folder is your download folder
-- `fileTypes`: contains the filetypes that you want to sort
+- `fileTypes` (required): contains the filetypes that you want to sort
 - `dmElse`: the path that files that don't match any sort-able filetypes go (**NOT IN USE**)

 ## Sorting files by filetypes.